qooxdoo/qooxdoo/docs/desktop/gui/interaction.md

 Promise Support
 ---------------

-Event handlers are called in sequence, but if an event handler returns a `qx.Promise` then the event handling chain will be suspended until the promise is resolved; if the promise is rejected, then the event's `stopPropagation()` method will be called and the usual behaviour for handling aborted events will apply.
+Event handlers are called in sequence, but if an event handler returns a `qx.Promise` or a native `Promise` then the event handling chain will be suspended until the promise is resolved; if the promise is rejected, then the event's `stopPropagation()` method will be called and the usual behaviour for handling aborted events will apply.

 Note that this is not able to stop different physical events - for example, "mousedown" and "mouseup" are two completely separate events sent by the browser in response to physical user events, and if you return a promise from a "mousedown" handler this will not prevent "mouseup" being sent a few milliseconds later; of course, because these events are technically unrelated there is no guarantee that just because a widget sees a "mousedown" event it would see a "mouseup" in the first place, or vice versa.